 Depression is a very common condition.
 It is said to affect 1 in 10 people at any given time.
-If this true, that would mean 470,000 people in Ireland are suffering from some level of depression right now.
-If you are a sufferer yourself, you are therefore certainly not alone!
+If this true, that would mean 470,000 people in Ireland are experiencing some level of depression right now.
+If you experience depression yourself, you are therefore certainly not alone!

 However, if the low mood persists, if small changes seem to make no difference and if people, events, situations or things that used to lift your spirits no longer do so, you may be experiencing a more serious level of depression, and for some people, depression can become chronic and debilitating.
-Depression can affect every aspect of the sufferer’s life.
+Depression can affect every aspect of the person experiencing its life.
 It can have a far-reaching impact on families, work, friendships and relationships.
-Sufferers can feel isolated, hopeless and alone.
+It can lead to feelings of isolation, hopelessness and loneliness.

-It is most important that sufferers, or those close to them are able to recognise the signs of depression and seek help for it.
+It is most important that people experiencing the condition, or those close to them are able to recognise the signs of depression and seek help for it.

 The HSE identifies eight key indicators:

 - Low mood lasting two weeks or more

 - Not getting any enjoyment out of life

 - Feeling tired or lacking energy

 - Not being able to concentrate on everyday things